 It is paramount that you schedule the IT/server relocation during after hours or on the weekend.
 This minimizes downtime for your employees.
 Next, determine which IT equipment should be moved first and last and what time the server moving should happen.

-Moving your servers and IT equipment successfully is one of the most critical components of a relocation project.
+Moving servers and IT equipment successfully is one of the most critical components of a server relocation project.
 To do so, we recommend a “Hot Truck” service.
 This HOT Truck puts mission-critical equipment all in one place and allows your mover to un-rack, pack, load your IT equipment and servers first and deliver them to the destination quickly.
 Your IT team can then re-rack and connect all components swiftly.

 Expert Tip # 5 – Prep Your Mover